Road to 2022 Gallery

 As you'd expect, the centre of Moscow was absolutely teeming with football fans from all over the world during the 2018 FIFA World Cup Russia™, making it exactly the right time and place to introduce the world to Qatar.

 There are light shows – and then there are light shows!
-The Qatar Elements event brought something spectacular to the Russia capital.
-Visitors and Moscovites were thriled and amazed with the immersive multimedia show.
+The Qatar Elements event brought something spectacular to the Russian capital.
+Visitors and Moscovites were thrilled and amazed with the immersive multimedia show.